Tremus/awesome-audio-plugin-framework/README.md

 Small libraries usually follow the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well), making them more maintainable, replaceable, and flexible in how they are used.
 Frameworks, by definition, break this philosophy.

-See the [Examples](./examples) folder for code & build exmaples of these libraries.
+See the [Examples](./examples) folder for code & build examples of these libraries.

 In future we hope to provide [plugin templates](./templates) based on small libraries.